Are you thinking about taking on a cycling challenge in 2021? Wondering what a gran fondo is, but a bit embarrassed to ask?!

 The Italian events Nove Colli and the Maratona dles Dolomites sell out within hours of places being released as does the Spanish epic, theGran Fondo Quebrantahuesos.
 By way of example, Nove Colli, the ‘Queen of Granfondos’ is held in the Romagna region of Italy every May and attracts 12,000 competitors.
 Upon release the first batch of 10,000 places sell out in less than 30 minutes!

-The big event in the UK is Ride London (here's our guide to it) and again applications always outnumber available places.
+The big event in the UK is Ride London (here's our guide to it) - although it's being downsized for 2022, and again applications always outnumber available places.

 Very often the only way of guaranteeing an entry on the most popular gran fondos/sportives is to obtain a charity place whereby you are committed to raising a certain amount of money for a specific charity in exchange for your start number.